ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 ### `ProllyTreeConfig.maxChunkSize`

-The maximum size a chunk could be before it needs to be split regardless of the chunk boundries The size is calculated from the size of the `bytes` when encoding a prolly tree node.
+The maximum size a chunk could be before it needs to be split regardless of the chunk boundries.
+If a node reaches this size (or larger) after an insertion, it will trigger a chunking boundry regardless of the chunking strategy used.
+This is in order to avoid attacks that make chunks larger than necessary.
+The size is calculated from the size of the `bytes` when encoding a prolly tree node.

+### `ProllyTreeConfig.codec`

+This is the multicodec ID for the codec to use when encoding the tree.
+Generally it is reccommended to use DAG-CBOR unless you really know what you're doing.

+### `ProllyTreeConfig.hashFunction`

+This is the multicodec ID for the hash function to use for generating CIDs.
+You should use whatever the default is for CIDv1 unless you really know what you're doing.

 ### `ProllyTreeConfig.strategy`